mills-lab/Scoval/README.md

 We used an adaption version of Ginkgo to call CNV.
 Please refer to this pipeline: https://github.com/kunalkathuria/adaptedGinkgo

 3. Collect phased germline heterozygous SNPs from the same individual.
+Please use the bam files in the `demo_data` folder as an example input.
+There are 20 example bam files with the sequencing reads in the region of `chr1:70719280-95261033`.
+One cell (`GCAAACTTCTGGTCCT`) has a heterozygous deletion in the region of `chr1:76719280-89261033`.
+Other cells do not have CNV.
+There is also an example vcf file in the `demo_data` folder.
 Extract the SNP information from VCF file:
 ```
 python src/phased_hetSNPs.py -v VCF_FILE